dapengli2005/clock-web-client/README.md

 - date times are displayed using timezone and locale determined from user's browser
 - the backend persists date time in UTC
-- the backend sends date time fields in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) in JSON response
+- the backend sends and expects date time fields in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) in its API

 # Development